ntdevlabs/tiny11builder/README.md

 Tablet PC Math,
 Wallpapers,
 Edge,
-OneDrive
+OneDrive.

 Small tweaks:
--dark theme enabled by default.
+* dark theme enabled by default.
--some file explorer config turned on: show hidden files, show known file extensions, ...
+* some file explorer config turned on: show hidden files, show known file extensions, ...
--taskbar aligned to the left.
+* taskbar aligned to the left.

-Known issues:
+# Known issues:

-1. Microsoft Teams is somehow still there.
+* Microsoft Teams is somehow still there.
 Feel free to create a PR if you can fix it!
-2. Although Edge is removed, the desktop icon, a ghost of its taskbar pin, and some remnants in the Settings about it are still showing.
+* Although Edge is removed, the desktop icon, a ghost of its taskbar pin, and some remnants in the Settings about it are still showing.